Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/decomp3.png
 .. image:: ./readme_images/decomp4.png

 The VectorSequence timeseries class contains logic for sliding window analyses with arbitrary functions.
-Here we'll use a throwaway lambda `appreciation` to demonstrate, and apply that function over sliding windows with 2, 4, and 8 week durations.
+Here we'll use a throwaway lambda :code:`appreciation` to demonstrate, and apply that function over sliding windows with 2, 4, and 8 week durations.

 .. code-block:: python